samisbakedham/finn/doc/outbound_tor_for_full_node.md

 #socks5addr = "127.0.0.1:9050"
 ```

-In the sample config, if the second line above is uncommented, the mwc-node will attempt to connect to the loop back interface (127.0.0.1) on port 9050 as a socks5 proxy.
+In the sample config, if the second line above is uncommented, the finn-node will attempt to connect to the loop back interface (127.0.0.1) on port 9050 as a socks5 proxy.
 This is
 the default port for TOR.
 If you are running TOR on another port, you can change the configuration value to the port you have TOR running on.
 To install TOR
 on MacOS: